thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing.md

 ## REFERENCE PAPER

-The original paper is provided for fact-checking during transformation:
+The original paper is provided for fact-checking during transformation and is fully enclosed within the `reference_paper` XML tags below:

 <reference_paper>
 {{ paper }}